rism-digital/muscatplus_ui/README.md

 error log when running this the first time, since the Homebrew services command is not the best at notifying you whether there was a problem starting the service.

-    $ tail -f /usr/local/var/log/nginx/error.log
+    $ tail -f /opt/homebrew/var/log/nginx/error.log

-When all of this setup is successful you should be able to visit `http://dev.rism.offline` and then use the app as normal.
+When all of this setup is successful, you should be able to visit `http://dev.rism.offline` and then use the app as normal.

 To update the results as you develop, you should run the development builds.
 This watches the source for changes and then recompiles, installing the output in the `dist` directory. `yarn install` installs the `chokidar` tool which will